vlaaad/tweet-def/README.md

 ## Rationale

 Clojure is so concise and expressive some libraries can fit in a tweet.
-Tweets are also immutable — this makes them a very safe and reliable dependency target.
-Why go through hassle of setting up a repo for a one-liner when you can tweet it?
+Tweets are also immutable — this makes them a very safe and reliable dependency source.
+Why go through the hassle of setting up a repo for a one-liner when you can tweet it?

 ## Usage: